 The muscles in my back become extremely tense/tight throughout the term as I am cramped down studying all the time.
 What should I do?

-Studying can be a real pain in the neck; or, in your case, back.
-You’re right to attribute your back tightness to being “cramped down studying all the time.”
-Indeed, poor posture can lead to back pain.
-There are other pieces to this posturing problem, though.
-Back pain can be caused by a number of things including chronic stress (causing your back muscles to tense up), tight hamstring muscles (shifting weight from the pelvis to your lower back), and back injuries among other factors.
-Lack of exercise, improper sleeping positions, incorrect lifting, smoking, and being overweight can all put you at risk for back pain or injury.
+Cracking the books can be a real pain in the neck — or, in your case, back!
+You’re right that being hunched over and studying for extended periods of time — often with bad posture — can lead to muscle tension and tightness.
+Muscle tension in the back can be attributed to a number of causes including chronic stress (causing your back muscles to tighten up), tight hamstring muscles (shifting weight from the pelvis to your lower back), and back injuries among others.
+Also, a lack of physical activity, improper sleeping positions, incorrect lifting, poor posture, smoking, and being overweight can all put you at risk for back pain or injury as well.
+Back to your question though, there are a number of strategies that can help address prevent and relieve this pesky muscle tightness including proper work posture and getting a massage.

-Here are some simple things you may want to try in order to prevent and relieve back tension and tightness:
+Here are some simple actions you can take in order to relieve and prevent back tension and tightness:

 - Take regular breaks.
-When you're studying, take frequent breaks and stretch your body every fifteen or twenty minutes.
-Also, rest your eyes and change your position often.
+When you're studying, take breaks every 15 to 20 minutes and stretch your muscles.
+Also, rest your eyes and change your position at similar intervals.

 - Keep stress in check.
-Stressors, worry, and anxiety all produce muscle tension.
-It's part of the natural fight-or-flight response, and is one of the ways that our bodies respond to threats and demands — whether those challenges are actually happening, or if they're just in our heads.
-Some people are more prone to feel this stress response in their muscles, while others may be dogged by fatigue, indigestion, or moodiness.
-Check out Stress is a pain in the neck — literally! for a few stress- and muscle tension-reduction suggestions.
+Stressors, worry, and anxiety all contribute to muscle tension.
+It's part of the natural fight-or-flight response, and is one of the ways that your body responds to threats and demands — whether they’re real or perceived.
+Each person responds to stress differently; some feel muscle tension, while others may experience fatigue, indigestion, or moodiness.
+Check out Stress is a pain in the neck — literally! in the Go Ask Alice! archives for a few stress and muscle tension reduction strategies.

-- Get plenty of physical activity, and don’t forget about your core muscles!
-Strengthening your core with regular exercise can help prevent back pain or keep it from becoming chronic.
-Additionally, regular exercise can help maintain a healthy weight, which can also help prevent back pain considering obesity is associated with back pain.
+- Get plenty of physical activity (and don’t forget about your core muscles).
+Incorporating core-strengthening activities into your weekly routine can help prevent back pain or keep it from becoming a chronic issue.
+Additionally, regular exercise can help maintain a healthy weight, which can also help prevent back pain that may be a result of being overweight or obese.

-- Heating pads, warm moist towels, or heat creams can be used to help relax stiff joints and muscles.
-In addition, over-the-counter painkillers such as acetaminophen or NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) can help relieve symptoms of a tense and tight back.
+- Use heating pads, warm moist towels, heat creams, or take a warm bath.
+Different forms of heat can be used to help relax stiff joints and muscles.
+If that doesn't help, over-the-counter pain relievers such as acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve symptoms of a tense and tight back.

 Best of luck relieving the tension!Alice!